Bandwidth/bandwidth.github.io/tutorial.md

       </div>
       <div class="tutorial-step step7 nodejs">
         <ol>
           <li><strong>Make a directory.</strong> This will make a directory to store all your files and code.
-A directory is a folder created by the terminal.<br>
+A directory is a folder created by the terminal.To learn more about command lines and creating directories, click <a href="http://blog.teamtreehouse.com/introduction-to-the-mac-os-x-command-line" target="_blank">here.</a><br>
             <p class="tutorial-code">mkdir name</p></li>
           <li><strong>Change into that directory.</strong> Your terminal does not automatically open to the new directory once it is made so you must manually open it using the cd name command.<br>
             <p class="tutorial-code">cd name</p><br></li>